VirtoCommerce/vc-visualstudio-templates/README.md

 Please use new templates in your everyday work.

 ## Download
-Compile version of the extension can be download from: https://marketplace.visualstudio.com/items?itemName=VirtoCommerce2xModuleProjectTemplate.VirtoCommerce2xModule
+Compiled version of the extension can be download from: https://marketplace.visualstudio.com/items?itemName=VirtoCommerce2xModuleProjectTemplate.VirtoCommerce2xModule

-Extension can be submitted using https://visualstudiogallery.msdn.microsoft.com/

 # License
 Copyright (c) Virto Solutions LTD.  All rights reserved.